Bambawali-Ravi-Bedian Canal: History

 The canal was built by the citizens of Lahore in 1948 in response to an appeal by the Chief Minister of Punjab Iftikhar Hussein to safeguard the city from a possible Indian invasion in the future.

 As a result, common Pakistani nationals dug the whole 8km canal free of cost in a few days.

 Indo-Pakistani War of 1965

-During the Indo-Pakistani War of 1965, the Pakistani army blew up all except eight bridges crossing the canal and held back the invading Indian forces until the ceasefire was announced.
-However, Indian sources claim that the Indian military was successful in crossing the canal and captured the area.
+During the Indo-Pakistani War of 1965, the Pakistani army blew up all except eight bridges crossing the canal in an effort to hold back the invading Indian forces until the ceasefire was announced.
+However, Indian military was successful in crossing the canal and captured the area.